jzelenjak/research-project/README.md

 ### stats-ags-comp.sh

-**Description**: this script computes the statistics on two directories with attack graphs which can be used to compare them side by side and decide which attack graphs are more interesting for further analysis.
-The computed statistics are: *number of nodes in the first attack graph*, *number of edges in the first attack graph*, *simplicity of the first attack graph*, *whether the first attack graph is complex*, *number of objective variants in the first attack graph*, *number of nodes in the second attack graph*, *number of edges in the second attack graph*, *simplicity of the second attack graph*, *whether the second attack graph is complex*, *the number of objective variants in the second attack graph*, *(absolute) difference in number of nodes*, *(absolute) difference in number of edges*, *(absolute) difference in simplicity*, *difference in complexity*, *(absolute) difference in number of objective variants*.
+**Description**: this script computes statistics on two directories with attack graphs which can be used to compare them side by side and decide which attack graphs are more interesting for further analysis.
 This is one of the most important scripts in this repository.
+The computed statistics are:

+- *Number of nodes in the first attack graph*
+- *Number of edges in the first attack graph*
+- *Simplicity of the first attack graph*
+- *Whether the first attack graph is complex*
+- *Number of objective variants in the first attack graph*
+- *Number of nodes in the second attack graph*
+- *Number of edges in the second attack graph*
+- *Simplicity of the second attack graph*
+- *Whether the second attack graph is complex*
+- *Number of objective variants in the second attack graph*
+- *Absolute difference in number of nodes*
+- *Absolute difference in number of edges*
+- *Absolute difference in simplicity*
+- *Difference in complexity*
+- *Absolute difference in number of objective variants*.

+Average computed statistics are:

+- *Average node count*
+- *Average edge count*
+- *Average simplicity*.

 **Usage**: `./stats-ags-comp.sh path/to/original/AGs path/to/modified/AGs/ [ n | nodes | e | edges | s | simplicity | o | objectives ]` (`[ n | nodes | e | edges | s | simplicity | o | objectives ]` - sort by the difference in nodes, edges, simplicity and objective variants, respectively)